Weekly Oil Markets Recap - Déjà Vu For The Short-Sellers

 The crowd is getting bearish at precisely the wrong time again.

 What will be interesting to see is for OPEC to take the stupidity of the crowd as a sign of distrust for the market (kind of similar) to mistakenly increase the magnitude and duration of the production cut.
-This scenario is not hard to fathom as there has already been press releases on potential longer production cut deal with a higher cut amount.
-Although when the news leaked the market didn't rally, we are almost certain that if OPEC announced a bigger or longer cut than 1.2 million b/d and 6-months, the market will squeeze the shorts and to a greater degree than what we saw in November and December.
+This scenario is not hard to fathom as there have already been press releases on a potential longer production cut deal with a higher cut amount.
+Although when the news leaked the market didn't rally, we are almost certain that if OPEC announced a bigger or longer cut than 1.2 million b/d and 6 months, the market will squeeze the shorts and to a greater degree than what we saw in November and December.

 In our view, it's déjà vu all over again for the oil bears.
 The squeeze is going to hurt even more this time as we see WTI hitting $60 in the next leg up.
 OPEC could mistakenly take the market's negative pressure on prices as an indicator for a longer production cut and a deeper one.
-We don't think that's needed for global storage to rebalance, but that would sure add some fire under the short-sellers that are just recently piling into the market.
+We don't think that's needed for global storage to rebalance, but that would surely add some fire under the short-sellers that are just recently piling into the market.

 HFI Research Oil Market Analysis

 We update our team's thoughts on the oil market in a premium weekly report titled, "What We Discussed This Week."
-It includes our latest thoughts and what our team discussed about the energy markets or other investment related topics.
+It includes our latest thoughts and what our team discussed about the energy markets or other investment-related topics.
 If you are interested, you can sign up here or message us for a free sample!

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.